FokGlad/homelab-to-cloudlab/32-Cost-analysis.md

 - Fewer spinning disks, more flash storage

 I can't afford to replace all that hardware right now.
-The VPS transition was the budget-friendly alternative: rent efficient hardware by the hour instead of buying it.
+The VPS transition was the budget-friendly alternative: rent efficient hardware instead of buying it.

 ---